The Immaculate Conception of El Escorial

 The Immaculate Conception of El Escorial is a circa 1660–1665 oil religious painting by the Spanish Baroque artist Bartolomé Esteban Murillo, now in the Museo del Prado in Madrid.
-Murillo's many artistic depictions of the immaculate conception of the Virgin Mary were enormously influential on later art.
+Murillo's many artistic depictions of the Immaculate Conception of the Virgin Mary enormously influenced later art.
 This painting is regarded as one of his best.
 It was earlier identified as the Immaculate Conception of the Granja due to a mistaken understanding of its history.

 Background

 Although the doctrine that Mary was conceived without sin was not dogmatically defined in the Catholic Church until 1854, that she was sinless was declared in 1661 by Pope Alexander VII, a declaration for which the Spanish church and the Franciscan order had long been strong proponents.
 To the Spanish Marian cult, not just Mary's purity but the concept that she had been conceived without sin was essential.
 This was the belief held by Spain and the Franciscans; by contrast, the Dominican order argued that she had been conceived in sin but purified while unborn in her mother's womb.

-Even though the immaculate conception doctrine would not be embraced for several centuries, the Spanish rejoiced at the declaration of purity, and many Spanish artists were commissioned to depict the theme.
+Even though the Immaculate Conception doctrine would not be embraced for several centuries, the Spanish rejoiced at the declaration of purity, and many Spanish artists were commissioned to depict the theme.
 Murillo himself produced 20 such paintings.